AdaCore/gnatcoll-core/docs/traces.rst

   --  Applies to MODULE1, MODULE1.FIRST,...
 This can be used to --  disable a whole hierarchy of modules.
+  --  As always, the latest config overrides earlier ones, so the --  module MODULE1.EXCEPTIONS would be disabled as well.

   MODULE1.*=no

 .. _Using_the_traces_module: